Ever hugged a tree? No? Okay… Maybe you’ve thought about hugging a tree, or something that looked like a tree?

-TheCelts – there are very few real ones left in Ireland – absolutely adored trees.
-People used to think that fairies lived in them, and trees were often described as having special powers.
+The ancient Celts – there are very few real ones left in Ireland – absolutely adored trees.
+People used to think that fairies lived in them and they were often described as having special powers.
 I love trees myself, they are strong and unwilling to move whatever goes against them and they rejuvenate themselves year after year.

-Now, all that aside, I love to think I have some Celtic blood in me so I read about the Celtic Tree of Life, and loved it.
-A friend of mine gave me a fabulous birthday present years ago: an image of the Tree of Life carved into a piece of trunk.
+Now, all that aside, I love to think I have some Celtic blood in me so I read about the Celtic Tree of Life and loved it.
+Actually, a friend of mine got me a nice birthday present years ago: the Tree of Life carved into a piece of trunk.

-I was running from tree to tree, shouting that I loved the ones with ivy all twisted around their trunks.
-They were just enormous and magnificent in size, and I just had to share!
-I shouted that I had never ever seen such a straight trunk on a tree and that it was massive in height, so it had to be special trees.
-I just loved it.
-Yeah, baby!
+I was running from tree to tree shouting that I loved the ones with ivy twisted around the trunk.
+They were just magnificent and I just had to share!
+I shouted that I had never ever seen such a straight trunk on a tree and that it was massive in height, so it had to be a special one eh?

-It was pitch dark that night, so nobody saw my red cheeks if I had any, but OK, I can take making a fool of myself.
-I make a fool of myself every single day if I can make people laugh, but being laughed at by horses, oh no, that I will never be able to live down properly.
+It was pitch dark that night so nobody saw my red cheeks if I had any, but OK, I can take making a fool of myself, by god I’d do it every single day if I can make people laugh, but being laughed at by horses, oh no, that I will never be able to live down properly.
 To this day people are asking me how the telephone/utility poles are in Galway… Shame… On… Me…

-© WVE and Ireland, MS and Me, 2011-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.
+© Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.